listr2/listr2/docs/renderer/verbose.md

 # {{ $frontmatter.title }}

-_VerboseRenderer_ is the default `non-TTY` renderer and works mostly like a logger.
+_VerboseRenderer_ was the default `non-TTY` renderer prior to <Version version="v6.0.0" /> and works mostly like a logger.

 <!-- more -->